ParsaHejabi/swarm-distillation-zero-shot/README.md

 ## Usage
 We are still working on cleaning the code, for early usage please refer to `exps/ttt/final_3B.sh` for an example training script that we used to tune the T0-3B model.
+For running on a single machine with multiple GPUs and without Slurm, see `exps_ttt/run_deepspeed_local.sh`.
+Run this script from anywhere and it will launch training with DeepSpeed on 8 GPUs.
+The script also adds the repository root to `PYTHONPATH` so that local modules like `ttt` can be imported.
+By default, the script allows Transformers to download models if they are not cached locally.
+Uncomment the `TRANSFORMERS_OFFLINE` line in the script if you need to run strictly offline.

+If you see errors about protobuf descriptors when launching the script, set the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` or install a `protobuf` version <=3.20 to resolve the issue.

 ## Citation